 Licensing & Trademarks

 Tarleton State University’s name and logos reflect the passion of alumni, students, faculty, and fans.
-Rich in history, the university must protect the integrity of the marks that represent it … the Tarleton brand.
+Rich in history, the university must protect the integrity of the marks that represent it … the Tarleton State brand.

 Why It’s Important